benlambm/GraphOfVirginiaCitiesByRoad/README.md

 ## Usage

-1. Run `Main.java` to start the application.
+1. Run `Main.java` in your IDE to start the application.
 2. Follow the on-screen instructions to input two Virginia cities.
 3. The program will display the shortest path by road between the selected cities.